Scientology and the occult

-Scientology is suspected or alleged by some observers of being inspired by, or sharing elements with, a number of esoteric or occult systems.
+Scientology is in part derived from, and shares elements with, a number of esoteric or occult systems.
+The extent of the influence of specific occult belief systems on Scientology is a subject of debate amongst scholars.

 Scientology founder L. Ron Hubbard claimed to have had a near-death experience in 1938 that inspired him to write Excalibur, an unpublished manuscript based on the revelations from the experience.
-In 1945–46, Hubbard was briefly involved with and defrauded Jack Parsons, an American rocketry pioneer who was also a devoted Thelemite and member of the Agape Lodge of Aleister Crowley's magical order, Ordo Templi Orientis, in Pasadena, California.
+In 1945–46, Hubbard was involved with and defrauded Jack Parsons, an American rocketry pioneer who was also a devoted Thelemite and member of the Agape Lodge of Aleister Crowley's magical order, Ordo Templi Orientis, in Pasadena, California.
 In 1950, Hubbard published Dianetics: The Modern Science of Mental Health, and in 1953 he organized the Church of Scientology.